Skip to main content

 Best for: Internal tools, inventory trackers, team directories, and any app where the data naturally lives in a spreadsheet.

-Softr — Best for Airtable users
+Softr – Best for client portals and internal tools

 Bubble + AI – Powerful but not truly no-code